History of whaling: Iceland

 In 1883 the first whaling station was established in Alptafjordur, Iceland, by a Norwegian company.
 Between 1889 and 1903 nine more companies established themselves in Iceland.
 Catching peaked in 1902, when 1,305 whales were caught to produce 40,000 barrels of oil.
 Whale hunting had largely declined by 1910, when only 170 whales were caught.

 A ban on whaling was imposed by the Althing in 1915.
 In 1935 an Icelandic company established a whaling station that shut down after only five seasons.
-In 1948, another Icelandic company, Hvalur H/F, purchased a naval base at the head of Hvalfjörður and converted it into a whaling station.
+In 1948, another Icelandic company, Hvalur hf., purchased a naval base at the head of Hvalfjörður and converted it into a whaling station.
 Between 1948 and 1975, an average of 250 Fin, 65 Sei, and 78 sperm whales were taken annually, as well as a few blue and humpback whales.
 Unlike the majority of commercial whaling at the time, this operation was based on the sale of frozen meat and meat meal, rather than oil.
 Most of the meat was exported to England, while the meal was sold locally as cattle feed.

 Scandinavia

 There is strong evidence of active, large-scale whaling in Scandinavia from the 6th century onwards.

 Scandinavia's whaling industry invented many new techniques in the 19th century, with most inventions occurring in Norway.
-Jacob Nicolai Walsøe was probably the first person to suggest mounting a harpoon gun in the bows of a steamship, while Arent Christian Dahl experimented with an explosive harpoon in Varanger Fjord (1857–1860).
+Jacob Nicolai Walsøe was probably the first person to suggest the idea of using a small steamboat with a gun mounted in the bows, while Arent Christian Dahl experimented with a combination of an explosive and a harpoon in a single projectile, in the Varanger Fjord (1857–1860).
 In 1863 Svend Foyn invented a harpoon with a flexible joint between the head and shaft and adapted Walsøe and Dahl's ideas, initiating the modern whaling era.

 Later, cannon-fired harpoons, strong cables, and steam winches were mounted on maneuverable, steam-powered catcher boats.
 They made possible the targeting of large and fast-swimming whale species that were taken to shore-based stations for processing.
 Breech-loading cannons were introduced in 1925; pistons were introduced in 1947 to reduce recoil.
 These highly efficient devices reduced whale populations to the point where large-scale commercial whaling became unsustainable.